-Awarded since 2008, the American Cultures Student Prize provides students with the opportunity to highlight work taken in an American Cultures course which promotes understanding of race, ethnicity, and culture.
-The prize also recognizes student’s work as a standard of excellence in scholarship
+Awarded since 2008, the American Cultures Student Prize has provided students with the opportunity to highlight work taken in an American Cultures course which promotes understanding of race, ethnicity, and culture.
+The prize also recognizes student’s work as a standard of excellence in scholarship.

-- Receive electronic publication on the American Cultures Escholarship site(link is external) and permanently indicated as a recipient on the American Cultures website
+Recipients of the AC Student Prize will receive a $1,000 award, be honored at a public award ceremony and have their submission uploaded as an electronic publication onto the American Cultures Escholarship site(link is external) and permanently indicated as a recipient on the American Cultures website.

-To learn more about our previous recipients, please click on the images on the right.
+To learn more about our previous recipients, please click on the promotional blocks below.

-- Students can submit research papers, essays, poetry, short story, digital projects or other written works from all courses at all levels.
-Please note a 1-2 page interpretive essay must accompany the following types of submissions: poetry, short story, and digital projects
+- A draft or final version of the paper/project from an AC Course.
+Students can submit research papers, essays, poetry, short story, digital projects or other written works from all courses at all levels;

-- Provide a statement of 750-1000 words describing your project/paper and how it supports the goal of the American Cultures curriculum to strengthen understanding of race, culture, ethnicity, and the diversity of the American experience.
+- A statement of 750-1000 words describing your project/paper and how it supports the goal of the American Cultures curriculum to strengthen understanding of race, culture, ethnicity, and the diversity of the American experience; and